Search Engine Optimization

 Facebook’s business tools and accounts have made it easier than ever for you to supplement your business’ website — even replace it entirely — with little to no coding or web design experience.

-Instagram and Twitter are becoming content hosts too.
+Instagram and Twitter are becoming content hosts in their own right.
 Each one deals in a specific type of media experience — photos and videos on one, bite-size thoughts and quick conversations on the other — that many users prefer to stay in without ever being redirected to a homepage.

 Voice Assistants: Electronic Search Butlers

-Between Siri, Cortana, Google Home and Now, and Alexa, there are now tens of millions of devices in consumers’ homes that can listen directly to the user’s voice.
+Between Siri, Cortana, Google Home, and Alexa, there are now tens of millions of devices in consumers’ homes that can listen directly to the user’s voice.

 When you talk to one of these devices, whether through a smartphone or a dedicated piece of hardware, you generally use vague prompts in conversational language, without keywords, site-specific searches, or keywords.